Perfect Fabric Prints with Indian Wooden Blocks

 Layer up your design by loading up another block with paint and printing over the top.

-Some Indian Blocks are designed to be repeated, like this circle square block.
+Some Indian Blocks are designed to be repeated, like this block.

-Printing using the Applicator Sponges and a padded surface helps you to achieve an even pattern when printing in repeat.
+Printing using a padded surface such as a blanket helps you to achieve an even pattern when printing in repeat.

 Iron your prints when they’re dry to make your fabric washable with a lovely soft handle.